Brabham BT52: History

 The car was easy to drive and Piquet used it to good effect that season.
 Fighting with Alain Prost in the Renault and René Arnoux of Ferrari, it seemed he would lose out on the title after a run of mid season bad luck.
-But after German company Wintershall developed a special batch of fuel and further development to the car was done, he became the first driver to win the world championship with a turbo engine after winning three races, Brazil (Rd.1), Italy (Rd.13) and European (Rd.14), and scoring consistently with three 2nd and two 3rd places.
-Patrese on the other hand seemed to corner the market on Brabham's bad luck and while often as quick or quicker than Piquet (including leading the San Marino Grand Prix before crashing out with only 6 laps remaining, and grabbing pole at Monza) he didn't score a point until his third in Round 10 at the German Grand Prix.
+After German company Wintershall developed a special batch of fuel and further development to the car was done, he became the first driver to win the world championship with a turbo engine after winning three races, Brazil (Round 1), Italy (Round 13) and European (Round 14), and scoring consistently with three 2nd and two 3rd places.
+Patrese on the other hand seemed to corner the market on Brabham's bad luck and while often as quick or quicker than Piquet (including leading the San Marino Grand Prix before crashing out with only six laps remaining, and grabbing pole at Monza) he didn't score a point until his third place finish in Round 10 at the German Grand Prix.
 His only other points finish being his win at the season ending South African Grand Prix at Kyalami.